trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 ---

-In the QED vacuum, your particles hop into and out of existance,
+In the QED vacuum, your particles hop into and out of existence,

 My black body photons dissimulating the simulation, \[...\]